 Who are the redeemer leaders?

 Chris leads the team of elders in Redeemer.
-Originally from Botswana, he has lived in South Africa and the UK before moving to Holland with his family in 2010.
+Originally from Botswana, he lived in South Africa and the UK before moving to Holland with his family in 2010.
 Apart from being passionate about Redeemer(!), Chris loves sport, travel, and photography.
 Chris is married to Karin, and together they have three children.

-Tom is involved with overseeing Life Groups and you might also find him at the sound desk.
-During the week he works as a researcher for a science company.
+Tom used to work as a researcher for a science company.
 Recently he joined Redeemer’s staff team to focus on preaching, Academy and overseeing Redeemer The Hague.
-His natural curiosity also extends to food, brewing beer, history, travelling and having coffee with Tineke, his wife.
+His natural curiosity extends to food, brewing beer, history, travelling and having coffee with Tineke, his wife.